CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

 ## Step 5: Prepare and Configure ESXi Hosts

+Prepapting hosts entails NSX Manager deploying and installing NSX VIBs (i.e.kernel modues) and configuring the NSX tunnel endpoints.
+You will use the NSX Manager web client to configure this step.

  5.1 Click on **Fabirc** -> **Nodes**, and then click on **Hosts**

 <details><summary>Screenshot 5.1</summary><img src="images/2018-12-16-17-15-38.png"></details><br>